glouppe/info8010-deep-learning/lecture6.md

 ???

-R: prepare a new demo with Lucie's kitchen set.
-Old code does not seem to work so well anymore.
 R: add a tiny unet code example, this would make things more concrete than discussing over too many architectures.
 It is also a good example to show the transposed convolution.

 ---